-- Lecturer in Spanish (Hispanic Studies)
+- Lecturer (Hispanic Studies)

 I have a BA in English Studies from the University of the Balearic Islands (2009) and a PhD in Hispanic Studies from Bangor University (2016).
 At Bangor I was a Graduate Teaching Assistant (2010-2015) and a Lecturer in Hispanic Studies (2015-2017).
 In 2016–2017 I was also a Visiting Lecturer in Catalan Studies at the University of Birmingham.
 From September 2017 to June 2019 I was a Lecturer in Hispanic Studies at the University of Exeter.
 I joined the University of Glasgow in July 2019.

 - Language, Culture and Identity in the Catalan-Speaking Lands

 - Nationalisms in Spain